mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - data analysts may query tables in DW to create reports & visualizations
     - business users may consume data from OLAP, dashboards or reports

+### Other data stores mentioned in documentation
+- **Search Engine**
+    - search for info held in external data stores
+    - index mass volumes of data and provide near RT access to indexes
+    - indexes can be multi-dim & support exact/fuzzy text searches
+    - queries can be adhoc and complex - full text search and self-service query is required
+    - works on semi & unstruct data
+    - best for product catalogs, site search, logging...
+- **Time Series Database**
+    - data values organized by time
+    - large data in RT from variety of sources
+    - updates are rare, delets done in bulk
+    - small records, but HUGE volume
+    - usually for monitoring/event telemetry

 ## Data Professional Roles & User Types
 - Many roles involved in managing, controlling & using data.
 It's important to understand common division of tasks & responsibilities
     - in the real world things are not as clear, and sometimes a person might perform multiple roles